Tuesday 8 October 2024

 On we went, along the clifftop.
 A bunting launched out of the stubble at close range, calling.
 A Lapland Bunting, which helpfully circled round and landed ten metres away in the stubble.
 After a brief scurry, it decided our company wasn't what it was after, and it flew off and landed in the next field west.
 Well, be like that, if you must!
 Two Dunlins flew past, which was just as unexpected in a stubble field, if not quite as rare.

 Next up, Old Fall, where a spanking Pied Flycatcher eyed us from the sheltered lower branches of a Sycamore, while Goldcrests defied the bluster, gleaning unseen aphids from the decaying leaves, high in the canopy.
-In the hedge, we found a beautiful, gleaming, pale Chiffchaff that had Siberian etched into every feather, though perhaps too pale?
-It performed beautifully, hovering about, showing off silky white underparts and occasionally giving us a rather monosyllabic, flat call.
+In the hedge, we found a beautiful, gleaming, pale Chiffchaff that had a Siberian look to it, though perhaps a hint of yellow in the supercilium and a call not quite right.
+It performed beautifully, hovering about, showing off silky white underparts and whatever it's origin, a stunning bird.

 Time was pressing but we had time to check out one of the Red-breasted Flycatchers, which had lingered at Holmes Gut.
 It showed well, briefly, but was mostly - and sensibly - keeping low down and out of the breeze.
 The Icky seemed to have done a bunk and there were few other migrants noted, apart from two Bramblings, so we legged it over to Bempton, so that Dunc and Mark could see the Isabelline Shrike.